 “Camp Tamakwa was a turning point in my life . . . teaching me values that I carried into my life in surgery and family.”

 Immortalized in the iconic movie, Indian Summer, Camp Tamakwa was the inspiration and filming location for the popular film.

 Written and directed by camp alumni Mike Binder, the film is about a group of friends that return to their old childhood camp.
-It perfectly captures Tamakwa traditions, songs and pranks.
-The movie is certainly a nostalgic depiction of days gone by, but a true-to-life representation of the Camp Tamakwa spirit we continue to live every single day, every single summer.
+It captures the essence of Tamakwa traditions, songs and pranks of past generations.
+While the movie is a depiction of days gone by, it is reflective of the love of camp that stays with a Tamakwan throughout their lives and well into adulthood.

 OUR FAMILY VALUES & TRADITIONS